Quantum discord and steering in top quarks at the LHC

-Here we provide the full picture of quantum correlations with top quarks by addressing quantum discord and steering, complementing the current studies on entanglement and Bell nonlocality.
-We find that both phenomena are present at the LHC.
-In particular, quantum discord in a separable state can be detected with high-statistical significance.
+Here we provide the full picture of quantum correlations in top quarks by studying quantum discord and steering, finding that both are present at the LHC.
+Specifically, discord in a separable state can be detected with high-statistical significance.
 Remarkably, quantum discord can be measured following its original definition~\cite{Ollivier2001}, in contrast with most experimental setups~\cite{Lanyon2008,Auccaise2011QTAsu,Madsen2012,Silva2013,Gessner2014,Adesso2014,Wang2019}.
-Furthermore, the steering ellipsoid~\cite{Jevtic2014}, a fundamental object in quantum information, can be also experimentally reconstructed.
-Finally, due to the asymmetric nature of quantum discord and steering, we show that both magnitudes can reveal signatures of new physics.
+Furthermore, the steering ellipsoid~\cite{Jevtic2014}, a fundamental object in quantum information, can be experimentally reconstructed.
+Finally, due to the asymmetric nature of discord and steering, we show that both magnitudes can reveal signatures of new physics.

 \textit{Two-qubit discord and steering.}---The most simple system displaying quantum correlations is a pair of qubits $A,B$ (Alice and Bob), described by a density matrix